-Bernie’s Q&A: Jessica Kwong, the War on Christmas, Clinton, Bloomberg, and more!
-(12/6) — Premium Interactive ($4 members)
+Bernie’s Q&A: Trump, McCarthy, Cosby, and more!
+(6/24) — Premium Interactive ($4 members)

 Welcome to this week’s Premium Q&A session for Premium Interactive members.
 I appreciate you all signing up and joining me.
 Thank you.

 Editor’s note: If you enjoy these sessions (along with the weekly columns and audio commentaries), please use the Facebook and Twitter buttons to share this page with your friends and family.
 Thank you!

 Now, let’s get to your questions (and my answers):

 I listened to your commentary.
 I would like to know if you believe that these hearings would have had more credibility if they were truly bipartisan and Kevin McCarthy allowed to choose which Republicans would be on the committee.
 Why was no security provided to the capitol and if security was provided would not the electoral vote counting have continued with the distinct possibility that certification in enough key states would not have occurred.
 What about the reprehensible and unconstitutional way hundreds of Trump supporters have been treated?
 What about the fact that 1/6 has become a pretext for the accelerated weaponization of the federal government to target US citizens on the political right? — Fred N.

 In my last column, I noted that it would be better if there were cross-examination at the hearings.
 Perhaps you missed that.
 I noted that the hearings, coming in an election year, had political overtones; that Democrats were trying to divert attention from nearly 9 percent inflation and over $5 a gallon gasoline.
 Perhaps you missed that too.
 Besides, John Daly recently wrote a piece that includes detail on how Kevin McCarthy was given the opportunity for a truly bipartisan committee, and he rejected it.
 Donald Trump himself even recently criticized McCarthy for passing on the opportunity.